 If the employer did require an accounting of expenses and the return of excess allowances, but the employee failed to do so, then the plan is still treated as a nonaccountable plan.

 Starting in 2018, under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, , employees will no longer be able to deduct unreimbursed business expenses like a home office or the business use of a car, so it would behoove employees to seek reimbursements under an accountable plan.

-If all of the employee expenses are reimbursed under an accountable plan, then there are no reporting requirements.
-However if some expenses are unreimbursed under an accountable plan then the employee must report both the reimbursed and unreimbursed expenses on Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.
-Expenses under a nonaccountable plan and employee expenses that are not reimbursed at all can only be deducted as an itemized deduction on Schedule A, Itemized Deductions.
+If all the employee expenses are reimbursed under an accountable plan, then there are no reporting requirements.
+However, if some expenses are unreimbursed under an accountable plan, then only a qualified employee (Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses) must report both the reimbursed and unreimbursed expenses on Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.